 McKenna MC, Erica Walsh, David Bradley.
 E2 Sleep, Depression, and Quality of Life in Parkinson’s Disease: An Investigation Using a Combination of Subjective and Objective Sleep Assessment Methods.

-Mulryan P, Afonso S, O’Keeffe GW, Sullivan AM.
+Mulryan P, Affonso S, O’Keeffe GW, Sullivan AM.
 E3 An Assessment of Sleep Quality in an Irish Parkinson’s Disease Cohort Using a Combination of Subjective and Objective Measures.

-Mulryan P, Afonso S, O’Keeffe GW, Sullivan AM.
+Mulryan P, Affonso S, O’Keeffe GW, Sullivan AM.
 E4 A Relapsing Ataxia with GQ1b Antibodies in CSF but not serum; Further Evidence for anti-ganglioside mediated CNS disease?
 Lockhart A, Mills J, Boers P.